The Stingiest Man in Town: Production

 As with previous Rankin-Bass specials, animation duties for the 1978 version were provided by a Japanese studio, in this case Topcraft, many of whose animators would later form the core of Studio Ghibli.
-Given that The Stingiest Man in Town was actually broadcast in Japan on Christmas Eve of 1978 (under the title Machi Ichiban Kechinbō), it is listed as an anime in some sources.
+The Stingiest Man in Town was broadcast in Japan on Christmas Eve of 1978 (under the title Machi Ichiban Kechinbō).
 The Japanese version was directed by Katsuhisa Yamada, better known for his work on Mazinger Z and Devil Hunter Yohko and the characters were designed by Paul Coker Jr.

+Unusually, The Stingiest Man in Town was not included in either package of Rankin/Bass specials that were later sold for holiday reruns to separate companies.
+As of 2025, MeTV Toons owns the television rights to the special.

 Songs

 The production features an unusual number of songs, far more than in other animated productions of the story.